 15. Change up your Running Route

-Sticking to the same running route, day after day, is the recipe for disaster and boredom.
+Sticking to a favorite running route can help you beat the “Where I will run today?” stress, but doing it day after is the recipe for disaster and boredom.

-In case you couldn’t find any new running route out of your neighborhood, then try running your usual route backwards.
+In case you couldn’t find any new running routes out of your neighborhood, then try running your usual route backward.
 It helps.
-By running your typical road backward you will get a different perspective, and sometimes, that’s all you need to add a bit of vigor to your runs.
+By doing this you’ll get a different perspective, and sometimes, that’s all you need to add a bit of vigor to your runs.

 16. Embrace the Trails

 If you are used to doing the bulk of your running in the city, on the asphalt and sidewalks, or inside of a track, then take your runs off the road and into nature.
-This will definitely rejuvenate your body and mind and help you make running more enjoyable.
+This will definitely rejuvenate your body and mind.

-Trail running offer a magnificent source of scenic enjoyment.
+Trail running offers a great source of scenic enjoyment.
 So, let nature absorb you into her beauty and be invigorated from the inside out.
-Hitting the trails can also lower your stress level and promote a more positive attitude.
+In my experience, hitting the trails is one of my favorite ways for reducing stress level and promoting a more positive attitude.

-Plus, trail running is not only good for the mind, it can also help you improve coordination and quick reflexes on new terrain, which is vital for performance.
+Plus, running on the trails is not only good for the mind, but it can also help you improve coordination and quick reflexes on new terrain, which is vital for performance.